 What’s particularly nice is the way that cattle and sheep are able to wander down from the ancient pastures above, known as ‘the Kelseys’ to the beach, either looking for shelter or to drink from the trickling stream.
 It’s National Trust land and policy to graze like this, and as they politely say on their notices, ‘if the cattle concern you, there are other beaches at Crantock and Holywell’.

 Studland, Dorset – canter along this National Trust beach

 A National Trust permit is required to ride your own horse on the beach at Studland and the relevant forms can be downloaded from the National Trust website.
 It is advisable to contact the National Trust’s Purbeck office before applying to discuss availability.
-Only five permits are issued per day and you will need to allow a few days for processing.
+Only 50 permits are issued per year and you will need to allow a few days for processing.
 If you don’t have access to your own horse, never fear because Studland Stables has a yard full of horses and ponies to suit all abilities.

 The beaches at Studland have been popular with naturists since the 1920s.
 Those pioneering naturists were taking a risk greater than sand in places where sand shouldn’t be because in those days exposure was illegal.
 Naturists can now relax on the right side of the law in a designated zone on Knoll Beach.
 Signs clearly mark the naturist area, including the instruction ‘naturists please dress before passing this point’.

 Runswick Bay, North Yorkshire – find the wild side